cuberite/cuberite/CONTRIBUTING.md

  * Function parameters that are coordinates should be passed using an appropriate storage container, and not as three separate arguments.
   - e.g. for a block position, Vector3i.
 For an entity position, Vector3d.
 For a chunk coordinate, cChunkCoords.
   - For a 3-dimensional box of blocks, use cCuboid.
 For an axis-aligned bounding box, use cBoundingBox.
- * Parameters smaller than 4 elements (e.g. Vector3, cChunkCoords) should be passed by reference.
+ * Parameters smaller than 4 elements (e.g. Vector3, cChunkCoords) should be passed by value.
 All other parameters should be passed by const reference, where applicable.
   - `Foo(Vector3d a_Param1, const cCuboid & a_Param2)`
   - See the discussion in issue #3853
  * Put spaces after commas. `Vector3d(1, 2, 3)` instead of `Vector3d(1,2,3)`